 In teams, you’ll tackle concrete data science problems to learn how and when ML solves specific problems within the enterprise, how to apply ML to maximize the value of corporate data while minimizing its downsides, and how to manage teams of data scientists engaged in deploying ML within their companies.

 You’ll determine the lessons your team learned from their particular use case, then combine these shared insights to illustrate the benefits of a robust risk management framework for ML.

-Andrew is a term member of the Council on Foreign Relations and is a visiting fellow at Yale Law School’s Information Society Project.
-A published author and former journalist, Andrew holds a J.D. from Yale Law School and a B.A. with first class honors from McGill University.
+Andrew is a term-member of the Council on Foreign Relations, a member of the Washington, D.C. and Virginia State Bars, and a certified cyber incident response handler.
+He holds a JD from Yale Law School and a BA with first-class honors from McGill University.